برجاء الإنتظار ...

 Non-clinical data reveal no special hazards for humans based on conventional studies of safety pharmacology, repeated dose toxicity, toxicity to reproduction or genotoxicity.

-In two rat carcinogenicity studies, lansoprazole produced dose-related gastric ECL cell hyperplasia and ECL cell carcinoids associated with hypergastrinaemia due to inhibition of acid secretion.
+In two rat carcinogenicity studies, lansoprazole produced dose-related gastric enterochromaffin-like (ECL) cell hyperplasia and ECL cell carcinoids associated with hypergastrinaemia due to inhibition of acid secretion.

 Intestinal metaplasia was also observed, as were Leydig cell hyperplasia and benign Leydig cell tumours.
 After 18 months of treatment retinal atrophy was observed.
 This was not seen in monkeys, dogs or mice.